 NOTE: this post is made up of 3 pages so click through the pages at the bottom to get it in full.

 To own or to use is not a new concept.
 I started grappling with this at least 12 years ago when I worked for a technology division at Sony and we developed a mobile music streaming service with Vodafone.
-That was in the day before iPhone was launched, before Spotify, when the iPod was on its way up.
-I remember at the time, the naysayers saying, no one will pay a subscription for a mobile service for music they don’t own.
+That was in the day before iPhone was launched, before Spotify, when the iPod was on the rise.
+I remember the naysayers at the time saying, no one will pay a subscription fee for a mobile service for music they don’t own.
 CAN YOU IMAGINE THAT???
 Check out the video I recorded of the service back in the day in case you don’t believe me.

 Erich Fromm wrote To Have or to Be in 1997 – from the blurb:

 To Have Or to Be? is one of the seminal books of the second half of the 20th century.
 Nothing less than a manifesto for a new social and psychological revolution to save our threatened planet, this book is a summary of the penetrating thought of Eric Fromm.
 His thesis is that two modes of existence struggle for the spirit of humankind: the having mode, which concentrates on material possessions, power, and aggression, and is the basis of the universal evils of greed, envy, and violence; and the being mode, which is based on love, the pleasure of sharing, and in productive activity.
 To Have Or to Be? is a brilliant program for socioeconomic change.

 How does that resonate for you 22 years later, in this day and age?

 I’ve not had a chance to post for a while and there has been a fair bit of activity in the space so I have quite a bit to share.